Terms of Service

 S2 – Major

-There is a major loss of software functionality or performance resulting in a high number of users unable to perform their normal functions.
+There is a major loss of software functionality or performance resulting in a high number of users being unable to perform their normal functions.
 There is a material feature failure.
 The software is usable but severely limited.
-While other areas of the Software are not impacted, the reported deficiency has created a significant, negative impact on Customer's productivity or service level.
+While other areas of the software are not impacted, the reported deficiency has created a significant, negative impact on Customer’s productivity or service level.
 No acceptable workaround exists.

 Work on addressing the issue will commence within four (4) hours of notification.